neilm-fourjs/dynFoodMenu/README.md

 5. Confirm the order so it's sent to the server
 6. Return to step 3 to order other meals

-There are a few programs provided:
+## There are a few programs provided
 * dynFoodMenu - The main application
 * dmf_ws - RESTful web service for providing the users/menus/patients
 * dynFoodMenu2 - (see tests in the project) a single .4gl example of just the form generation and input based on a JSON data set.